Colombian President Santos wins Nobel Peace Prize

 MANILA There are two versions of how Manila pedicab driver Neptali Celestino died.

-OSLO Colombian President Juan Manuel Santos won the 2016 Nobel Peace Prize on Friday in a surprise choice after Colombians voted "No" to an agreement he signed with Marxist rebels to end 52 years of war.
+OSLO Colombian President Juan Manuel Santos won the 2016 Nobel Peace Prize on Friday for his efforts to end a 52-year-old war with Marxist rebels, a surprise choice after Colombians voted against the accord in a referendum.

+The Norwegian Nobel Committee said Santos had brought one of the longest civil wars in modern history significantly closer to a peaceful solution but there was still a real danger the peace process could come to a halt.

+"The award should also be seen as a tribute to the Colombian people," committee leader Kaci Kullmann Five said.
+Voters did not say "No" to peace but to the agreement, she said.

+The award pointedly excluded FARC guerrilla leader Rodrigo Londono, better known by his nom de guerre Timochenko, who signed the accord with Santos.

-Santos has promised to revive the peace plan even though Colombians, in a referendum on Sunday, narrowly rejected the accord.
+Santos has promised to revive the peace plan even though Colombians narrowly rejected it in the referendum on Sunday.
 Many voters believed it was too lenient on the FARC guerrillas.

-"The award should also be seen as a tribute to the Colombian people," committee leader Kaci Kullmann Five said when announcing the prize.

-Voters did not say "No" to peace but to the agreement, she said.

-The award pointedly excluded FARC guerrilla leader Rodrigo Londono, better known by his nom de guerre Timochenko, who signed the deal with Santos.

 Some Nobel watchers had taken Colombia off their lists of favorites after the referendum "No".

-"The fact that a majority of the voters said "No" to the peace accord does not necessarily mean that the peace process is dead," the committee said.

-"This makes it even more important that the parties, headed by President Santos and FARC guerrilla leader Rodrigo Londoño, continue to respect the ceasefire," the committee said.
+"There is a real danger that the peace process will come to a halt and that civil war will flare up again.
+This makes it even more important that the parties, headed by President Santos and FARC guerrilla leader Rodrigo Londoño, continue to respect the ceasefire," the committee said.

+"The fact that a majority of the voters said "No" to the peace accord does not necessarily mean that the peace process is dead," it said.

+More than 220,000 people have died on the battlefield or in massacres during the struggle between leftist guerrillas, right-wing paramilitaries and government troops.

+Millions have been displaced and many beg on the streets of the capital, while economic development has been stunted in the mostly rural nation.

 The Nobel Peace Prize, worth 8 million Swedish crowns ($930,000), will be presented in Oslo on Dec.
 10.

-(Reporting by Oslo newsroom; Editing by Angus MacSwan)
+(Reporting by Oslo newsroom and Helen Murphy in Bogota, Editing by Angus MacSwan)

 MANILA There are two versions of how Manila pedicab driver Neptali Celestino died.